 For fans in India you're in luck, when it comes to watching Game of Thrones online, India has the cheapest option.
 Simply log onto Hotstar and sign up for a premium account.
 This will cost you either ₹299 ($3) for a month or ₹999 ($14) for an entire year.

-The first episode is now available to watch and Hotstar will be showing every other episode as it airs.
-The time to tune in is every Monday at 6.30am. yes that does mean an early morning for Indian fans but we feel like its a small price to pay to catch this much-anticipated show's first episode.
+The first five episodes are now available to watch and Hotstar will be showing every other episode as it airs.
+The time to tune in is every Monday at 6.30am. yes that does mean an early morning for Indian fans but we feel like its a small price to pay to catch this much-anticipated show's episodes.

 How to watch seasons 1-7 of Game of Thrones online